How to Add Your Family Surname

 be a Y-DNA Surname Project Coordinator with Y-DNA test results for related

 males.
-You must know the common male ancestor from traditional genealogical
+You must know the Most Recent

 research and have proven relationships for the males which are being included